 Module headings – settings related to the module headings.

-Article headings – settings related to the article headings.
+Blog article headings – settings related to the article headings on the blog page.

 There are 3 font types available to choose:

 1. Font from the list

 You can choose from the following web safe fonts:

 - Arial Bold - 'Arial Black', 'Arial Bold', Gadget, sans-serif